muquit/mailsend-go/docs/examples.md

      body \
        -msg "hello, world!"
 ```
-The environament variable "SMTP_USER_PASS" can be used instead of the flag
+The environment variable "SMTP_USER_PASS" can be used instead of the flag
 `-pass`.

 ## Send mail with a HTML message